Follow TV Tropes

 Then, to his considerable surprise, she smiled at him, something she hadn't done since before the last Angel battle.
 Shinji felt his heartbeat accelerating as he looked at her.

-• Wolverine Publicity: Power Girl/Supergirl Asuka has done 4 guest appearances in other Superwomen of Eva stories and, more than any other superwoman.
+• Wolverine Publicity: Asuka, as Power Girl and Supergirl, has made 4 guest appearances in other Superwomen of Eva stories, more than any other superwoman.
 And she's been mentioned in several more SOE stories.

 • World's Strongest Man: Being half-Kryptonian, Asuka is the world's strongest woman.
-Even though there're other super-heroines around, neither of them is so strong, not even Wonder Girl.
+Even though there are other superheroines around, neither of them are as strong, not even Wonder Girl.
 During a battle, Asuka proves how unbelievably stronger she is when she lifts a whole skyscraper.

-• You Didn't See That: In chapter seventh chapter's omake Shinji catches Asuka playing with dolls.
-She asks what did he see and he screams he did not see her playing with her dolls:
+• You Didn't See That: In the seventh chapter's omake, Shinji catches Asuka playing with dolls:

 Asuka: "What did you see?!"